-Medical doctor and epidemiologist Dr. Erik Baars worked for over 15 years in anthroposophic healthcare and is senior healthcare researcher at the Louis Bolk Instituut.
+Medical doctor and epidemiologist Dr. Erik Baars has worked in anthroposophic healthcare for more that fifteen years and is a senior healthcare researcher at the Louis Bolk Instituut.
 Since 2007 he has been a professor of Anthroposophic Healthcare at the University of Applied Sciences Leiden.
 Erik Baars has more than 200 publications to his name.

 The shift in society, science and healthcare towards health promotion, individually oriented work, personal control and a more system-oriented approach harmonises well with anthroposophic healthcare

 Erik Baars worked on a variety of research projects.
-He received together with Prof. Peter Kooreman the "Excellence in Integrative Medicine Research Award" (category 'clinical research') from the European Society of Integrative Medicine for the article 'Patients whose GP knows complementary medicine tend to have lower costs and live longer' that appeared in the European Journal of Health Economics (Kooreman & Baars, 2011).
+Together with Prof. Peter Kooreman he received the "Excellence in Integrative Medicine Research Award" (category 'clinical research') from the European Society of Integrative Medicine.
+This was awarded for the article 'Patients whose GP knows complementary medicine tend to have lower costs and live longer' that appeared in the European Journal of Health Economics (Kooreman & Baars, 2011).
 He is also an editorial board member for the scientific journals Healthcare and Medicines.

 2011 - present: Scientific co-director of ESCAMP